tsy0716/powerbi_coverpage/clinical.md

 - **Medication Details**: Provides a table view of medication.
 Able to check all raw layer related medication data.
 - **Mortality**: Provides visualisations for mortality including mortality rate (per 1000 OBD), life expectancy, length of stay and etc.
 - **Death Details**: Provides a table view of deaths.
 Able to check all events before 30 days of death.
+- **Complaints & Compliments**: Provides visualisations for complaints and compliments
+- **C&C Details**: Provides a table view of complaints and compliments.
+Able to look into the details of each complaint and compliment.

 # Data Scope

 - Only incidents recorded in VCare are included.
 NO Riskman incidents are included.